psimakov/level-up/README.md

 ## Available Challenges

 The best way to prepare for an interview is to **practice in real-time using ChatGPT’s live voice mode** -- it feels just like sitting across from an interviewer.
+Practice now with our well-known interview challenges:

+* [**Design a Rate Limiter**](https://chatgpt.com/g/g-68c2229f7a308191bf87fea2e1e37002-level-up)

 It's **free**, but you may run out of voice quat quickly...
-You can start immediately with our well-known interview challenges, designed to sharpen your skills under realistic conditions:

-* [**Design a Rate Limiter**](https://chatgpt.com/g/g-68c2229f7a308191bf87fea2e1e37002-level-up)

 ## How It Works